 Teachers shall present both sides of political issues in an objective manner.
-Supplemental teaching materials that are used should be used objectively.
-If only one side of an issue is presented, assignments should be made it publications showing another author's view.
+Supplementa al teaching materials that are used should be used objectively.
+If only one side of an issue i S presented, assignments should be made in publications showing another author's view.
 Students should be educated, and not indoctrinated.

-Date of Adoption: November 18, 2010 Legal Reference: NA Ratified by the Board of Directors on Septer mber 23, 2015
+Date of Adoption: November 18, 2010 Legal Reference: NA Ratified by the Board of Directors on September 23, 2015